Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro_arm_template/_index.md

 - After editing the environment variables in the [*az_connect_aro*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aro/arm_template/scripts/az_connect_aro.sh) shell script to match your parameters, save the file and then upload it to the Cloud Shell environment and run it using the ```. ./az_connect_aro.sh``` command.

-  > **NOTE: The extra dot is due to the script having an *export* function and needs to have the vars exported in the same shell session as the other commands.**
+  > **Note:** The extra dot is due to the script having an _export_ function and needs to have the vars exported in the same shell session as the other commands.

   ![Screenshot showing upload of file to Cloud Shell](./10.png)